Reliability update 2023-08-23

 Again, we have more work to do here, and we remain deeply invested in it.
 We can’t stop things from breaking, but we can continue to find new ways to ensure your builds can always run, and give you better and more timely information about how to accomplish your work, even when Plan A fails.

 Additionally, it’s been 5 months since our last reliability update, and we can do better.
-Going forward, I’m committing to updating you on our new reliability developments monthly.
+Going forward, I’m committing to updating you on our new reliability developments.
 I welcome your feedback in the meantime.

 Reliability update 2022-04-13